 - 5 pounds Yukon Gold Potatoes (can use Russets or Reds), washed

-|salt and pepper, to taste
+- Salt and pepper, to taste

 If you have a food mill (or potato ricer) mill the potatoes into the same pot that you cooked the potatoes.
 Otherwise, mash the potatoes until they are broken down into chunks.

+Add the cream cheese and butter.
+Add about 6 cloves of roasted garlic, if using.
 Add whole milk, in 1/2 cup increments and stir the milled/riced potatoes until almost creamy.
 Otherwise, mash them by hand (or go buy an "OXO" brand food mill!)

+Add the beaten egg and stir.
+Add between 1/4 and 1/2 cup heavy cream.
 Stir until the potatoes have a creamy and silky texture, but not watery.

-To serve, bake at 350F for 20-30 minutes, depending on how hot your oven runs.
+To serve, bake at 350°F for 20 to 30 minutes, depending on how hot your oven runs.
 I like to add a few dots of butter, before baking.
-Stir and then serve.